diodechain/website/_posts/2020-06-16-diode-june-update.md

 *   Address	- The Ethereum Address you're known by
 *   BNS Name	- Blockchain Name Service Name, mapping a name to an Address.

 In the Diode network clients can explicitly create connections by providing an Ethereum Address such as 0x780980bfc0aa56ceb1417e87912e54b759463090.diode or alternatively a BNS name pi-taipei.diode as indicated by ***** on the diagram.
 Clients using Diode are enabled to check the identity of their communication counterpart by extracting the public key from the self-signed certificate that they receive and hashing that into an Ethereum Address.
-So every network user's wallet turns into an unforgable identification mechanism.
+So every network user's wallet turns into an unforgeable identification mechanism.
 Be it human users or robotic network participants.
 This check can be made in both directions.
 Below is a flow diagram showing how this check could look like when a user wants to to use an invite only service.

 ![](../assets/img/blog/dev-june/image6.png)